Master of Science in Nursing (M.S.N.)

 8. Minimum of one year of nursing practice as a registered nurse

-9. Bachelor of Science in Nursing (B.S.N.) or a bachelor’s degree in another discipline with at least 3.0 GPA.
+9. Minimum GPA of 3.0 in a Bachelor of Science in Nursing (B.S.N.) or a bachelor’s degree in another discipline.

 Non-B.S.N. applicants may be admitted to the M.S.N. program but must satisfy requirements for the following undergraduate bridge courses: NURS 225 Research in Nursing, NURS 440 Strategies for Community Health, NURS 490 Leadership/Management in Nursing, NURS 445 Population Health, and NURS 491 Nursing Management.
 An introductory statistics course (math preferred) and an undergraduate course in health assessment are also required.
 Bridge courses are not a prerequisite to admission into the M.S.N but must be completed either prior to or within the first year of enrollment.

 Introductory statistics course (math preferred) and an undergraduate course in health assessment or demonstrated knowledge and competency are not admission requirements, but are prerequisites for NURS 500 Research and NURS 505 Advanced Health Assessment; must have earned a minimum grade of C in each course.

 10. One academic recommendation from a nursing professor or a nurse manager.

 Prospective students should also contact their state’s Department of Education or Board of Nursing to verify access to practicum sites while enrolled in an out-of-state online program [some states may reserve clinical sites for in-state residential students]